If You Have a UTI, Don’t Eat These Foods

 Just like with citrus fruits, these foods and spices irritate the bladder and increase the acid levels in your body, creating an ideal environment for bacteria growth.

-Pasta, pizza, breads, and everything that’s made with white flour is bad for your health, not just when you have a urinary tract infection, but all the time because your body converts them into sugars.
+Pasta, pizza, bread, and everything that’s made with white flour is bad for your health.
+And this isn’t just when you have a urinary tract infection, but all the time because your body converts them into sugar.

-Avoid these foods when you suffer from the symptoms of a UTI and then cut back on them to avoid having another episode shortly after.
+Avoid these foods when you’re suffering from the symptoms of a UTI and then cut back on them to avoid having another episode shortly after.

 Steaks, hamburgers, and grilled meats are on the list of forbidden foods when you have a urinary tract infection.
-This is because they introduce a lot of acid to the body and bacteria, instead of dying, are reproduced.
+This is because they introduce a lot of acid to the body.
+This makes the bacteria reproduce.

-Instead of red meats, substitute white meat like fish or chicken.
+Instead of red meats, eat white meats like fish or chicken.

 Diet to alter the pH of your urine

-Since by now you’re probably wondering what you should be eating when you have a urinary tract infection, it’s time that you learn about this five-day diet that includes both acidic and alkaline foods.
+Since by now you’re probably wondering what you should be eating when you have a urinary tract infection, we’re going to share a five-day diet that includes both acidic and alkaline foods.

 - Whole grains (oats, rice)

 - Vegetable milk (oat, almond)